What you will learn:

-Alexa is one of the smartest voice assistants out there, only rivaled by other big names like Siri and Google Assistant.
-In this ultimate guide, we will break down everything you can do with your Alexa, what it can be used for and which device you need.
+Alexa is one of the smartest voice assistants out there, only rivalled by other big names like Siri and Google Assistant.
+In this ultimate guide, I will teach you How to Make a Smart Home with Alexa, what it can be used for and which device you need.

 You’re a home owner looking to impress your friends & Automate your lifestyle – There’s no point in hiding it, there’s hours of fun messing with Alexa or getting your voice to turn on and off your lights.
 We won’t judge!